Search Our Collections

 The collections mandate for University Archives and Special Collections is focused on the acquisition, preservation, and accessibility of permanently valuable records of the University of Saskatchewan; and of books, journals, manuscripts, archival collections and printed ephemera of a rare, valuable or regional nature.
 The collections include materials relating to Saskatchewan, Western Canada, and the University of Saskatchewan, including works by university authors.

 University Archives and Special Collections provides services for researchers including research assistance, distance research services, reproductions, and archival citation assistance.
-Please note our reading room is currently closed to the public, however we are now able to offer a limited number of in-person reference visits, by appointment only, in situations where digitization in not feasible.
+Please note our reading room is currently appointment only, due to ongoing construction.

-Campus History brings together resources about people, events, buildings, and other highlights in the history of the University of Saskatchewan.
-This is a good first stop for quick facts or you are interested in delving into the history of this campus and community.
+Explore resources about people, events, buildings and other highlights in the history of the University of Saskatchewan.
+Find quick facts or delve into the history of this campus and community.

 University Archives and Special Collections curates rotating exhibitions throughout the Murray Library: in the Link Gallery on the first floor, in our reading room on the third floor; and near Starbucks on the ground floor.
 The Link Gallery space is our major exhibition space, with three to four exhibitions per year.
 All our exhibitions feature University Archives and Special Collections' rare and unique materials, whether highlighting a single collection or bringing together several collections to explore historical and cultural themes.

 University Archives and Special Collections has been creating digital projects and virtual exhibits since the dawn of the web - over 50 at last count, including inter-institutional collaborations.
 Most of these sites are thematic exhibits, while some feature comprehensive digitization of selected collections.
 In all cases, they represent a useful way to explore some of our unique collections.